dylanapplegate/dylanapplegate.github.io/docs/_posts/2023-03-21-start-of-chat-planner.md

 It's not just cute — it helps me avoid decision fatigue and maintain momentum.

+### 🔮 Why This Matters

+Most productivity tools feel like bolt-ons or spreadsheets with a UI.
+I’m aiming to build something different — something _personal_.

+This project is meant to evolve into a trusted co-pilot: a task manager that not only tracks work, but understands your priorities, pace, and patterns.
+One that surfaces meaningful tasks without cloud lock-in, and grows with your goals.

+It’s open source, offline-first, and designed for the way real developers think.

 ---

 ### 📊 Testing and Reliability

 - 7 CLI commands and modules are fully unit tested with mocks for both **Prisma** and **LM Studio**
 - Edge cases like invalid inputs, empty task lists, and AI errors are covered
+- All external services (DB and AI models) are mocked, making tests fast, deterministic, and offline-capable
-- Tests run fast thanks to mocked databases and models
+- Tests run fast thanks to mocked databases and models, with over 98% total test coverage including edge cases, database errors, and AI failures

 This isn’t a throwaway tool — it’s production-grade even in its CLI form.
+The test suite makes sure it stays that way as features grow.

 ---